-To enroll in HESC courses, the following requirements must be met:
+To enroll in health sciences (HESC) courses, the following requirements must be met:

 - 1. All students enrolled in BSHS program are expected to be proficient in the computer skills required for document preparation, internet searching, and the use of email. - 2.
-All students must have access to the internet. - 3.
+All students must have access to the internet.

 A current associate-degree radiology student may submit a conditional-admit form to the admissions office to start the BSHS completion program during the associate degree program.
 Student must be in the second year of the radiology program to apply.

-ADMISSION REQUIREMENTS: BACHELOR'S COMPLETION PROGRAM
+ADMISSION REQUIREMENTS: BACHELOR'S COMPLETION TRACK

-- A. Complete the student personal statement form online at www.kc.edu/personalstatement. - B. A current copy of a government-issued photo ID can be required to verify identity of students throughout the program. - C. Meet College admission requirements. - D. Fulfill one of the following:

-- 1. Have associate degree or its equivalent.
+- A. Complete the student personal statement form online at www.kc.edu/personalstatement. - B. A current copy of a government-issued photo ID can be required to verify identity of students throughout the program. - C. Meet College admission requirements. - D. Complete two semesters of college English composition with a grade of C or better.
+If only one semester was taken, the student must take ENGL 102 within the first year in the program. - E. Fulfill one of the following: - 1.
+Have associate degree or its equivalent.
 The equivalency degree is reviewed on a case-by-case basis, and the applicant knows the exact equivalency before admission to the BSHS completion program. - 2.
-Complete a certificate/diploma program. - 3.
-Apply to the program in the following manner: - a.
-Students new to Kettering College must complete the new-student admission process. - b.
+Complete a certificate/diploma program (student may need to take additional hours to achieve graduation requirements) - 3.
+Apply to the program in the following manner: - Students new to Kettering College must complete the new-student admission process. - b.
 Students continuing from the radiology associate degree program may request conditional admission through the admissions office.

-ADMISSION REQUIREMENTS: HEALTHCARE MANAGEMENT MAJOR
+ADMISSION REQUIREMENTS: HEALTHCARE MANAGEMENT AND HEALTHCARE STUDIES MAJOR